KenKundert/inform/doc/index.rst

     >>> try:
     ...     with open(filename) as f:
     ...         config = f.read()
-    ... except (OSError, IOError) as e:
+    ... except OSError as e:
     ...     error(os_error(e))
     error: config: no such file or directory.